HowToGetLicensed

 Tips for Success

-- Budget approximately $3,000 for your Maryland license: This includes $400 in application fees, $0 for the exam, and education costs.
+• Budget approximately $3,000 for your Maryland license: This includes $400 in application fees, no exam fee, and education costs.
 Once licensed, plan for $400 in renewal fees every 2 years.

 Frequently Asked Questions